 So taking my example, this is how you would change the latter portion of the method definition – using

-Ctrl+Right – despite the fact there are a different number of words each of different lengths.
+Option+Right – despite the fact there are a different number of words each of different lengths.

 Note that whilst the username line gets out of sync because it has one less word, its easily remedied by moving a few characters back, and then reselecting "populated".